What is the format of the 2023 AAS Annual Conference?

 The AAS 2023 Annual Conference will take place in Boston, March 16-19, and will consist only of in-person sessions.
 Additionally, the we will accept session proposals and individual papers for virtual presentation.
 All accepted virtual sessions and presentation will be scheduled to take place during the virtual component, February 17-18, 2023.

-If the AAS 2022 conference is unable to take place in Honolulu next March due to another surge of COVID-19 cases, will the conference be canceled?
+If the AAS 2023 conference is unable to take place in Boston next March due to another surge of COVID-19 cases, will the conference be canceled?

-The AAS2022 conference will not be canceled.
-The 2022 conference will include a virtual/online component.
-In the event we are unable to hold the in-person component of the conference in Honolulu, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.
+The AAS2023 conference will not be canceled.
+In the event we are unable to hold the conference in person in Boston, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.
 The AAS will regularly monitor the status of the pandemic and will keep members and attendees informed of any changes.

-In what time zone will the virtual portion of the meeting take place?
+In what time zone will the virtual component take place?

 Do I need to be an AAS Member to submit a proposal to the Call for Proposals?